Etymology: Middle English, from Old French, from Latin

 With approximately 40 percent of all young canines being given up during their first year in a new home, we owe it to our dog friends to put more energy into helping them adjust to our way of life.

 So, what we want from dogs and the behaviors that are normal for them can often be in stark contrast.
-Jean Donaldson, a renouned coach, speaker and author, calls it a Culture Clash and has written a great book on the topic.
+Jean Donaldson, a renowned coach, speaker, and author, calls it a Culture Clash and has written a great book on the topic.
 Please refer to the Resources section.

 With approximately 40 percent of all young canines being given up during their first year in a new home, we owe it to our dog friends to put more energy into helping them adjust to our way of life.
 We need to ensure that they survive the experience of living with us.

-There should be a balance between maintaining control of the dog and allowing him to remain as natural as possible.
+There needs to be a balance between providing the appropriate structure a young dog needs and allowing him to remain as natural as possible.